riccardovacirca/microdevtools/README.md

 ```

 ### Connect to a PostgreSQL database
-To connect to a PostgreSQL database, start the service by adding the following
-arguments from the command line:
+Connect to a PostgreSQL database by starting the service with the following additional arguments from the command line:
 ```bash
 -d pgsql
 -D "hostaddr=127.0.0.1 host=localhost port=5432 user=bob password=secret dbname=test"
 ```
 ### Connect to a MariaDB database
-To connect to a MariaDB database, start the service by adding the following
-arguments from the command line:
+Connect to a MariaDB database by starting the service with the following additional arguments from the command line:
 ```bash
 -d pgsql
 -D "host=127.0.0.1,port=3306,user=bob,pass=secret,dbname=test"